Itai-Arnon/SetTheory-Calculator/readme.md

 ## Overview

 This C program performs set theory operations such as union, symmetric difference, subtraction, and intersection.
-The program prompts the user to enter commands, which it then parses and executes using an abstract syntax tree (AST).
+The program prompts the user to enter commands, which it then parses, checks if its correct.
+If correct the commands is executed.
 If the syntax of the commands is incorrect, the program will render an error message.
+The program utilizes an abstract syntax tree (AST).
+A struct that represents and embodies the entire language the parser uses

 ## Features